-Dreamers—a term derived from the DREAM Act, a bill that has been repeatedly introduced but never yet passed into law—are individuals brought into the U.S. as children and who are without legal status.
+Dreamers are individuals brought into the U.S. as children and who are without legal status.
+The term derives from the DREAM Act, a bill that has been repeatedly introduced but never yet passed into law—are individuals brought into the U.S. as children and who are without legal status.
 Since 2012, roughly 800,000 Dreamers have qualified to receive work authorization and protections from deportation under the Deferred Action for Childhood Arrivals (DACA) program.
-As of September 2017, however, the DACA program is being terminated, such that hundreds of thousands of Dreamers will lose their jobs and become at risk of deportation in the near future unless Congress takes action.
+As of September 2017, however, the DACA program is being terminated, such that hundreds of thousands of Dreamers will lose their jobs and become at risk of deportation in the near future—unless Congress takes action.

 While Dreamers are diverse in many ways—from various countries of birth, living in all fifty states, ranging in age from teenagers to mid-30s, and of different religions and ethnicities—most Dreamers (like most immigrants overall) identify as Christians.
 Many of us are active members of local churches, committed to following Jesus and seeking His Kingdom.
 Our primary identity is found in Christ.

-Voices of Christian Dreamers is a grassroots, Dreamers-led movement committed to changing the conversation about undocumented immigrants in the Church and beyond, through highlighting biblical teaching, personal stories and other helpful resources.
+Voices of Christian Dreamers is a grassroots, Dreamers-led movement committed to changing the conversation about undocumented immigrants in the Church and beyond—from political to biblical, from issue- to people-focused—through highlighting biblical teaching, personal stories and other helpful resources.

 Liz Dong, Wheaton, IL

 Having been welcomed into the Church and introduced to Jesus as a young immigrant from China, Liz is passionate about seeing more churches welcoming the stranger in Christ’s name.
-Liz holds a BA from Northwestern University and is currently pursuing graduate studies at the University of Chicago Booth School of Business.
-She serves as the Midwest Mobilizer for the Evangelical Immigration Table and the Bibles, Badges and Business for Immigration Reform Coalition.
-Liz enjoys hiking, camping and just about anything outdoors.
+She served as the Midwest Mobilizer for the Evangelical Immigration Table, and the Bibles, Badges and Business for Immigration Reform Coalition for a number of years.
+Liz is a graduate of Northwestern University and the University of Chicago Booth School of Business and currently works in financial advisory services.
+She enjoys hiking, camping and just about anything outdoors.

 Adriana Mondragon, Santa Ana, CA

-Adriana came to the US with her mother at the age of 5 and was introduced to Christ at the age of 12 through an after school tutoring program in her neighborhood.
-Adriana is working towards her Marriage and Family Therapist license and hopes to continue giving back to her community and beyond.
-Adriana is passionate about and committed to building God's Kingdom on earth as it is in heaven through social justice, racial reconciliation, and community service efforts in and beyond her community.
-Adriana enjoys devotionals, walking, nature, 1-1s over coffee, and serving her family, friends, and community as time allows.
+Adriana came to the US with her mother at the age of 5 and was introduced to Christ at the age of 12 through an after-school tutoring program in her neighborhood.
+Adriana is a graduate of Biola University and is working towards her Marriage and Family Therapist license.
+She is passionate about and committed to building God's Kingdom on earth as it is in heaven through social justice, racial reconciliation, and community service efforts in and beyond her community.
+Adriana enjoys devotionals, walking, nature, 1-1s over coffee, and serving her family, friends and community as time allows.

 Jose Ocampo, Wingate, NC